 Another concept to learn when understanding split field coverage is “field” and “boundary.”

-Where there is more room means there are more space and more opportunity for big plays.
+Where there is more room means more space and more opportunity for big plays.
 Coaches will often put their extra linebacker to the field side (the open side) and fewer linebackers and players to the boundary (less space side).

 Why Play Split Field Coverage?